Anatomical terms of location: Introduction

-Standard anatomical and zoological terms of location have been developed, usually based on Latin and Greek words, to enable all biological and medical scientists, veterinarians, doctors and anatomists to precisely delineate and communicate information about animal bodies and their organs, even though the meaning of some of the terms often is context-sensitive.
-Much of this information has been standardised in internationally agreed vocabularies for humans (Terminologia Anatomica) and animals (Nomina Anatomica Veterinaria).
+Standard anatomical terms of location have been developed, usually based on Latin and Greek words, to enable all biological and medical scientists, veterinarians, medical doctors and anatomists to precisely delineate and communicate information about animal bodies and their organs, even though the meaning of some of the terms often is context-sensitive.
+Much of this information has been standardised in internationally agreed vocabularies for humans (Terminologia Anatomica, Terminologia Neuroanatomica, and Terminologia Embryologica), with Nomina Anatomica Veterinaria and Nomina Embryologica Veterinaria used for animal anatomy.

-For humans, one type of vertebrate, and other animals that stand on two feet (bipeds), terms that are used are different from those that stand on four (quadrupeds).
-One reason is that humans have a different neuraxis and another is that unlike animals that rest on four limbs, humans are considered when describing anatomy as being in the standard anatomical position, which is standing up with arms outstretched.
-Thus, what is on "top" of a human is the head, whereas the "top" of a dog may be its back, and the "top" of a flounder could refer to either its left or its right side.
-Unique terms are used to describe animals without a backbone (invertebrates), because of their wide variety of shapes and symmetry.
+Different terms are used for those vertebrates that are bipedal and those that are quadrupedal.
+The reasoning is that the neuraxis, and therefore the standard anatomical position is different between the two groups.
+Unique terms are also used to describe invertebrates, because of their wider variety of shapes and symmetries.

 Standard anatomical position

-Because animals can change orientation with respect to their environment, and because appendages like limbs and tentacles can change position with respect to the main body, terms to describe position need to refer to an animal when it is in its standard anatomical position.
-This means descriptions as if the organism is in its standard anatomical position, even when the organism in question has appendages in another position.
-This helps avoid confusion in terminology when referring to the same organism in different postures.
-In humans, this refers to the body in a standing position with arms at the side and palms facing forward, with thumbs out and to the sides.
+Because animals can change orientation with respect to their environment, and because appendages like limbs and tentacles can change position with respect to the main body, terms to describe position need to refer to an animal when it is in its standard anatomical position, even when its appendages are in another position.
+This helps to avoid confusion in terminology when referring to the same animal in different postures.
+In humans, this refers to the body in a standing position with arms at the side and palms facing forward.
+In quadrupeds this is an animal standing upright with all four feet on the ground and the head facing forward.
+For a fish this is belly down with neutral appendages.